 - 2.2.1 SOCIODEMOGRAPHIC QUESTIONNAIRE; This comprised of the sociodemographic details of the participants and other clinical details including obstetric history of the participants. - 2.2.2 The Women Abuse Screening Tool (WAST) was used to asses for IPV among the participants.
 WAST has 8 items that assess physical, emotional and sexual abuse.
+The WAST demonstrated good reliability and validity and discriminated between abused and non-abused women.
+Scoring of the instrument was done on a likert scale from 1 to 3.
+Each of the eight questions had responses which included "never", "sometimes" and "often".
+A cut off of 13 was used in this study with higher scores indicating higher levels of abuse.

-The WAST demonstrated good reliability and validity and discriminated between abused and non-abused women.(23) - 2.2.3 Depression was assessed with the Patient Health Questionnaire (PHQ-9).
-This is a 9-item instrument for detecting depression in clinical settings.
-(24).
+2.2.3 Depression was assessed with the Patient Health Questionnaire (PHQ-9).
+This is a 9-item instrument for detecting depression in clinical settings.(24).
 While Suicidal ideation was assessed using Question 9 of the PHQ-9.
 This aspect of the PHQ 9 was previously used to assess for suicidal ideation in this environment.
 (25)